collingeersen/resume-website/README.md

 # What is this?

-This is the git repo for a website to demonstrate my programming portfolio and professional skills.
+This is the git repo for my portfolio website.
+No pull requests, thank you.

 ***

-# What technologies will be used?

-Currently that website utilizes:
--   HTML
--   CSS
--   Javascript

-Planned technologies to utilize:
--   JQuery
--   PHP
--   JS Framework?
--   Typescript
+# Contact
+Email: collingeersen.git@gmail.com